chrisshiplet/html5quickstart-sass/README.md

 ===============
 A minimal SCSS template to start an HTML5 project without the overhead of Bootstrap (and similar frameworks). `index.html` contains a fairly comprehensive set of html5 examples that can be deleted or modified as necessary.

-The fluid grid was tested in Chrome, Safari, Firefox, IE9+, iOS, and Android's stock browser.
-It is intended to be used with a progressively-enhanced mobile-first methodology.

 ## Overview
 Includes the following features: